- Bylaw No.1831, Tree Management Bylaw

 How much does it cost?

-Applications fees to the City for Type 2 and Type 3 requests are $500.
-The costs of all survey work, arborist's reports and coordinated site development plans will be borne by the applicants.Go to Top
+Applications fee for a tree management permit shall be made in accordance to the City's Planning Procedures Bylaw, Schedule A. The costs of all survey work, arborist's reports and coordinated site development plans will be borne by the applicants.Go to Top